Strategizing your products’ pricing to generate more sales without losing profit margins would be best.

 Make sure you adapt state-of-the-art POS systems for your business to make the right choice when it comes to pricing.

-The most common misconception about pricing your product amongst most small business owners is – lower pricing products lead people to buy it more, increasing the sales.
+The most common misconception about pricing your product amongst most small business owners is – lower pricing products lead people to buy it more, increasing sales.

 Well, that’s the trap to start with!